walter-a-jablonowski/easy-backup/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This tool makes **clever use** of rules, that are added in file and folder names.
-Specify what should be included in backup ***just where you are working***: in file system. **No need** for updating include / exclude lists in an application each time you changed something.
-So, you can't forget and it's **far more easy** ;-)
+Specify what should be included in backup just where you are working: in file system.
+No need for updating include / exclude lists in an application each time you changed something.
+So, you can't forget and it's far more easy ;-)

-Easy backup currently is a "***quick hack***", because it's just a little tool that I did for peronal use.
-For me reading that code is no problem, so I keep it simple ... saves time for more important projects.
-The code of [Damn Small Engine](https://github.com/walter-a-jablonowski/damn-small-engine) is far more "official" and better readable, see there.
+Easy backup currently is a "***quick hack***", because it's just a little tool that I did for personal use ... saves time for more important projects.
 You also might see some unusual things in this code.
-This is because I like trying unusual things in that kind of 'quick hack' tools.
+This is because I like trying new stuff in these kind of tools.

-This was tested using PHP 7.3.5, should run at least on 5.6 and above

 > If you like visit my personal homepage: [walter-a-jablonowski.github.io](https://walter-a-jablonowski.github.io)